1. A short history of the conflicts

 In the early 1950s ARAMCO, a Saudi-American oil company, believed that oil existed in commercial quantities near the Buraimi oasis (Map 1).
 There emerged a tenuous claim that Buraimi was Saudi territory, based on the fact that in the nineteenth century Saudi tribes had occupied part of it.
 In fact their last occupation had ended in 1869 in expulsion by the Sultan of Muscat.
 As Buraimi is on their mutual border both Abu Dhabi and Oman requested that Britain negotiate with the Saudis on their behalf.
 A Saudi garrison of forty men occupied Buraimi on 31 August 1952 (3).
 Sultan Said and Imam Mohammed raised an army of 8000 tribesmen at Sohar, in striking distance of Buraimi via Wadi Jizzi (Map 1).
 An agreement was reached between the Saudi and British governments; the Sultan was persuaded not to take military action and the army dispersed.
 The Saudi garrison remained in Buraimi, surrounded by the Trucial Oman Levies, a small local army with British officers, designed to keep the peace in the Trucial States, that later formed the United Arab Emirates.
 During this siege, the Levies were believed to be selling their ammunition to the Saudis, so the Levies’ commander intervened.
 As his Land Rover approached the blockade it was fired upon by the Levies who killed him and two others.

 In August 1954, an international tribunal in Geneva decided to allow detachments of Saudi police and Trucial Oman Levies into Buraimi.
 In September 1955, the British walked out of the Geneva negotiations and, in a reversal of policy, encouraged the Sultan of Oman and the ruler of Abu Dhabi to occupy Buraimi.
 What the Sultan had wanted to do in 1952, he was ordered to do in 1955.
-The Levies rounded up the Saudi police, installed the Sultan's Wali in Buraimi Fort (
+The Levies rounded up the Saudi police, installed the Sultan's Wali in Buraimi Fort (Figure 1), and invited a detachment of the Sultan’s Army to occupy Buraimi.
+To regain the town as a gift from the British rather than by force of arms must have compromised the Sultan's prestige.
+Had the Sultan been permitted to expel the Saudis in 1952, the country might have been spared a bitter rebellion a few years later.

 The use of bombers of the Royal Air Force (RAF) in Oman began with some Avro Lincolns (Figure 2) of 7 Squadron that flew low over the Buraimi area in 1955, to show how seriously Britain took the situation (2).
 The Lincoln was a development of the well-known Lancaster of World War Two vintage, a four-engined heavy bomber that made an incredible noise when flown at low level.
 It must have intimidated the occupiers of Buraimi to a not inconsiderable extent.